Generalized Stochastic Processes: Linear Relations to White Noise and Orthogonal Representations: Introduction

 \section{Introduction}

 Spatial stochastic processes are a fundamental tool in both practice and theory of Stochastic Analysis.
-While in applications one often finds regular stochastic process over the Euclidean space as a modelling tool (mean-square continuous, for instance), in Stochastic Analysis is often necessary to interpret the process in its generalized form, that is, as a Generalized Stochastic Process (GeSP) or random distribution \citep{gelfand1964generalized}.
-This allows to properly define many linear operations over the process such as differentiation and Fourier transform.
-While a generic GeSP over $\Rd$ has a covariance structure described by a positive-semi-definite covariance Kernel, the White Noise has its Kernel given by the inner-product of $\LtwoRd$.
-This has many interesting consequences, for instance, the White Noise is an orthogonal mean-square random measure with translation invariant variance, the Fourier transform of a White Noise has also de structure of a White Noise, and it is the distributional derivative of Brownian motion in $d=1$.
-This makes the White Noise easier to manipulate and to use it as a cornerstone both in theory development and in practical applications \citep{walsh1986introduction,holden2009stochastic}.
+An elegant generalization of regular (mean-square continuous, for instance) stochastic processes is the one of Generalized Stochastic Process (GeSP), that is a random distribution.
+Many authors have used and studied such concept \citep{gelfand1964generalized,ito1954stationary,matheron1965variables,rozanov1982markov}.
+One important advantage is the possibility of defining, without mayor difficulties, derivatives and Fourier transforms for large classes of processes.
+A Second order GeSP over $\Rd$ has its statistical properties partially determined (sometimes completely) by its covariance structure, which may described either by a sesquilinear form over the space of test-functions (the covariance Kernel) or by a covariance distribution.
+A particularly important case is the one of White Noise, whose covariance Kernel is given by the inner product of $\LtwoRd$.
+This has many consequences which make White Noise the cornerstone of many theoretical developments and practical methodologies.
+To list a few, White Noise is an orthogonal mean-square random measure with translation invariant variance, so it is easy to simulate; the Fourier transform of a White Noise has also the structure of a White Noise, which has theoretical and practical consequences in Signal Analysis; and White Noise is the distributional derivative of Brownian motion in $d=1$ (and the $\frac{\partial^{d}}{\partial x_{1} ... \partial x_{d}}$-derivative of Brownian sheet in dimension $d$), so basically all modern Stochastic Analysis can be grounded on it.
+We refer to \citep{walsh1986introduction,holden2009stochastic,hida2013white} as important examples of theoretical developments around White Noise.